-- Flat plate systems are cheaper to install and evacuated tube systems more efficient.
+- Flat plate systems are cheaper to install and evacuated tube systems are slightly more efficient.
 If the roof is close to due south then flat plate will be as good, and cheaper, than evacuated tube.

-Solar thermal can typically be installed under Permitted Development (i.e. without planning) — except in sensitive areas, such as Conservation Areas or near listed buildings.
+- Solar thermal can typically be installed under Permitted Development (i.e. without planning) except in sensitive areas, such as Conservation Areas or near listed buildings.

 How Much Does Solar Thermal Cost?

 A solar thermal system installation will cost from around £5,000 for a two panel flat plate system and around £6,000 for a similar capacity evacuated tube system.

 Next to solar thermal, heat pumps are the most commonly used technology.
 Effectively a fridge in reverse, the heat pump uses the refrigeration cycle to move heat from the air or the ground and transfers it as useable heat in your home.
 These units physically replace the boiler, but as they deliver lower temperatures than a boiler, they need to be carefully designed into well insulated, airtight homes for optimum efficiency.